First Published in 1997 (by pj)

 for non-Aboriginal people to understand and respect our way

-the respect that the treaty relationship
+of life.
+This will be the respect that the treaty relationship

 between us calls for.”
 (RCAP, 1996.p.36)